WFn Holdings Inc.

-Weatherflow Networks has been installing weather stations for over 20 years.
-We now own and operate the largest industrial grade private mesoscale observing network (mesonet) in the world.
-With over 450 stations reporting as frequently as every minute, this network provides an unparalleled ability to monitor and archive real-time wind and weather conditions along the Atlantic, Pacific, Gulf, and Great Lakes of the United States and Canada.
+Weatherflow Networks has been installing weather stations for well over 20 years.
+We own and operate the largest industrial grade private mesoscale observing network in the world.
+With over 500 stations reporting as frequently as every minute, this network provides an unparalleled ability to monitor and archive real-time wind and weather conditions along the Atlantic, Pacific, Gulf, and Great Lakes of the United States and Canada.
 We refer to this network of high-quality, industrial-grade weather stations as our Professional Network, or the WeatherFlow ProNet.

 This network has grown gradually over many years based on the needs of new and existing customers.
 In most cases, existing customers benefit as we expand our network and new customers will often benefit from both our existing network and new stations installed expressly with their needs in mind.
 By supporting multiple users and uses with a single observing network, we are able to provide all our customers with customized, cost-effective solutions, both in the form of data streams and applications.